mayank0131/AWSFiddling/DR-scenario/README.md

 2. Creating a TLS key along with an aws-key pair to enable login to EC2 instance(It hasn't been moved into base since I needed the key for my null resource and data doesn't pull the actual pem value).

+3. A Security Group Rule that will enable SSH connection from current ip (AgentIP) to EC2 instance and attach it to existing Security Group.

-3. Creating an EC2 instance utilizing the above data elements and key pair.
+4. Creating an EC2 instance utilizing the above data elements and key pair.
 ENI is attached as primary to the instance so as to get it unrestricted access to Elastic IP/internet.
 Also, we will install apache on it

-4. Attaching a volume to the instance.
+5. Attaching a volume to the instance.

-5. A Null resource that will mount the EBS volume and make it persistent across reboots along with placing the application homepage.
+6. A Null resource that will mount the EBS volume and make it persistent across reboots along with placing the application homepage.

+7. A Null resource that will remove the security group rule added in Step3 once the null EBS volume setup is done.